Dana Corrigan

 Experience

 Dana began his journey as a therapist 15 years ago when he graduated with a BA in psychology.
-Over the next 10 years he worked in a community mental health group home, where he gained experience working with complex and acute mental health needs.
-He then attained his MA in counselling psychology, where he was able to continue developing these skills in a therapeutic setting.
-From this, Dana has used his experience and knowledge to develop and sustain helping relationships that have greatly improved others’ quality of life.
-He continues to use them in his work as a therapist, especially with couples, men, people who have experienced trauma, or people who feel lost in life.
+For 10 years he worked in a community mental health group home, where he gained experience working with complex and acute mental health needs.
+He attained his MA in counselling psychology, where he was able to continue developing his skills in a therapeutic setting.
+Dana has used his experience and knowledge to develop and sustain helping relationships that have greatly improved others’ quality of life.

 Client Focus